samuxyz/mongo-blog/tutorial-review.md

 [react-homepage]

+If you haven't yet, just go ahead and start create-react-app by running `yarn start` in the terminal: By default it runs on port 3000 which is currently used by the Express server.
+So, in the terminal create-react-app is going to suggest a different, most likely 3001.
+Click "Enter" and the client app will restart on port 3001.

 We previously defined the all the client routes, so we can add them all in `App` along with main components we will implement later:

 ```javascript